 |Temperament:||Lionheads are docile, intelligent rabbits that love attention.
 However, as they can be unpredictable when frightened or stressed, experts say they aren’t suitable for families with small children.|

-Lionheads sometimes suffer with epilepsy and are prone to hereditary and congenital conditions.
-Petplan dog insurance offers peace of mind that they will always be protected.
+Lionheads sometimes suffer with certain health conditions and may require treatment.
+Petplan rabbit insurance offers peace of mind that they will always be protected.